jordicollcaballero/WMaxCDCL_Paper/README.md

 ```sh
 ./wmaxcdcl [instancefilepath] [UB]
 ```
-where the UB parameter is optional.
+where the UB argument is optional.